Kanu-Coffee/TEST/README.md

-# Bithumb Split-Buy Bot Toolkit
+# Split-Buy Bot Toolkit

-This repository contains a high-frequency split-buy trading bot tailored for the Bithumb USDT/KRW market.
-It also provides tooling for analysing historical trades and for managing configuration via environment variables.
+This repository contains a high-frequency split-buy trading bot that now works with multiple exchanges.
+The default setup targets the Bithumb USDT/KRW market, while an optional adapter supports overseas equities via the Korea Investment & Securities (KIS) OpenAPI.
+The toolkit also ships with analytics and configuration helpers for long-running Home Assistant deployments.

 ## Features

+- Multi-exchange core with adapters for Bithumb spot trading and KIS overseas equities (shares handled in whole-lot increments).
 - High-frequency trading loop that adapts to market volatility using EWMA.
-- CSV logging for fills, errors, and daily summaries in the `data/` directory.
+- CSV logging for fills, errors, and daily summaries in the `data/` directory (one set of files per exchange).
 - Interactive HTML report generator powered by Chart.js (now scheduled and shareable).
 - CLI helper to create or update either the `.env` file or a structured `config/bot_config.yaml`.
 - FastAPI-based gateway that serves the latest HTML report, exposes a config web UI, and streams metrics for Home Assistant.
 - Optional MQTT publisher and JSON metrics file (`data/ha_metrics.json`) for dashboards and automations.

 ## Getting started (English)